 Hire Gas Detectors

 We keep a fleet of personal gas monitors for short, long term and permanent hires.
-Find out more how you could save money by hiring gas detectors from us.
+Find out more about how you could save money by hiring gas detectors from us.

 Buy Gas Monitors

 As an authorised distributor for Honeywell safety products, Thorcal is able to source any monitors you may need, including all parts and accessories.
 Make Thorcal your first stop for buying gas detection equipment.
 Find out more.